Tuesday, March 7, 2023

 For much the same reason, one of our golden rules is to only clip coupons for food and products we already use.
 We didn't want to start buying items we didn't need just because we had a coupon for 50¢ off.

 Another thing is that it doesn't really take very much time to find and clip coupons for the food and non-food items we typically buy.
-My honey clips coupons out of the Sunday newspaper, and there are several websites that offer
+My honey clips coupons onlie now, and there are several websites that offer coupons, including Coupons.com -- which is a free online coupon clipping service — and Walmart.

-coupons, including Coupons.com -- which is a free online coupon clipping service — and Walmart.
-Walmart accepts all coupons, and offers their own Walmart coupons so we can save even more.
+At this writing, Walmart accepts all coupons, and offers their own Walmart coupons so we can save even more.
 I also like that the web page gives you a running total on your coupon savings as you choose each coupon to clip.
 Nice.

 We clip coupons to save money because it costs us nothing to do it, and we gain the savings by spending less.